apoorvcurry21/spin-sync/README.md

 # SpinSync

 Ever have that itch to play some table tennis but can't find a partner or an open table?
-We've got you covered.
+I've got you covered.

 ## What's this all about?

 SpinSync is a web app designed to connect table tennis enthusiasts.
-Whether you're looking for a casual match, a competitive game, or just an available table, our goal is to make it happen.
+Whether you're looking for a casual match, a competitive game, or just an available table, my goal is to make it happen.
 Find players, find tables, and get your game on.

 ## Features